Maximum light, maximum character

 Honouring the old, bringing in the new

-“The house is actually in a conservation area, which meant that we went for the VELUX conservation roof windows and has just meant that the windows are really in keeping with the rest of the building.”
+“The house is in a conservation area, so we chose the VELUX conservation roof windows which means the windows are in keeping with the rest of the building.”

 Keeping the bathroom a healthy and clean place with minimal condensation was a goal for Anthony and Katherine from the beginning, and the VELUX conservation windows have enabled them to achieve this with ease.

-“One of the conservation windows is in the en suite, so if I’m running a hot, steamy bath it allows me to open up the window and let the fresh air in, get rid of all that humidity and enjoy being in that space.”
+“One of the conservation windows is in the en suite, so if I’m running a hot, steamy bath I can open the window and let the fresh air in, get rid of all that humidity and enjoy being in the space.”

 Fresh air and flexible lighting choices

-“When I do let the kids come up, it is also lovely for us to shut the blackout blinds, all cuddle up on the bed together and put a movie on.”
+“When I do let the kids come up, it is also lovely to shut the blackout blinds, cuddle up on the bed together and put a movie on.”

 Small changes that add big value

-For Anthony and Katherine, renovating their home has been an exciting process, and it’s been made even better by the fact that they’ve added value to their home.
+For Anthony and Katherine, renovating their home has been an exciting process, made even better by the fact that they’ve added value.
 This makes it a net gain for the family in the long run, and that’s something they can be proud of.